Sudo-Rob/NWS-Template-for-Platinum-Wx-Card/README.md

   https://www.home-assistant.io/docs/configuration/splitting_configuration/, and/or https://www.home-assistant.io/docs/configuration/packages/

 * Navigate to `Developer-tools > YAML` and perform a `CONFIGURATION CHECK`.
 If good, perform an HA restart, and check the `home-assistant.log` for the absence of errors.
-* Confirm the `Platinum Weather Card` integration is running by navigating to `Settings > Dashboards`, clicking on the stacked dots in the upper right corner, and selecting `Resources`.
+* Confirm the `Platinum Weather Card` resource is running by navigating to `Settings > Dashboards`, clicking on the stacked dots in the upper right corner, and selecting `Resources`.
 The `platinum-weather-card.js` file should be listed.
 * Navigate to a dashboard and add a `Custom: Platinum Weather Card` to it.
 Select `SHOW CODE EDITOR`, delete any existing YAML and replace it with the contents of `platinum_wx_card.yaml`.

 ## That should do it!